 Yes.
 The Bank Secrecy Act applies to all broker-dealers.
 There are no exceptions.
 Firms should recognize, however, that AML compliance programs can and should be tailored to fit their business and risks, considering factors such as size, location, business activities, the types of accounts they maintain, and the types of transactions in which their customers engage.

 3. FINRA Rule 3310 requires that a firm's AML program be approved in writing by a member of senior management.
 Does a member of senior management also have to approve any subsequent material changes to the AML program?

 Yes.
 A member of senior management should approve any subsequent material changes to the firm's AML program.
 Additionally, if there is a change in senior management, the AML program should be re-approved by the new management.

 4. Does the AML compliance person have to be a registered principal?

-Please note that while the AML compliance person is not required to be a registered person solely as a result of serving that function, FINRA anticipates that most AML compliance persons will be registered persons.
-Whether or not an AML compliance officer is registered with, or an employee of, the firm, an AML compliance officer is an associated person of the firm.
-(See FINRA Rule 3310; NASD Notice to Members 02-80, fn.5; NASD Notice to Members 06-07.)
+While the designated AML compliance person is not required to be a registered person solely as a result of serving that function, some firms may choose to register such individuals.
+Firms should also note that, regardless of the designated AML compliance officer’s registration status, such individuals are considered associated persons.
+(See NASD Notice to Members 02-80, fn.5; NASD Notice to Members 06-07.)

 5. What information do members have to provide regarding their AML compliance person, and how should this information be provided to FINRA?